mw-ste/CSharpRecordTypes/RecordTypes.md

 - defined like a `class`, but with the `record` keyword
 - create immutable properties using `init` setter
-- if needed: create mutable properties :scream:
+- _if needed: create mutable properties_ :scream:
 - what you get for free:
-  - collection initialization (but no constructor)
+  - collection initialization (but no constructor, constructor can be created manually)
   - equality comparison
   - `with` operator